IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

-In a nutshell, an opportunistic TCP-AO connection starts like a TCP-AO connection, i.e. the SYNs and all subsequent packets are authenticated, but using a MKT with a default key.
+In a nutshell, an opportunistic TCP-AO connection starts like a TCP-AO connection, i.e. the SYNs and all subsequent packets are authenticated, but using a MKT with a default key specified in this document.
 After the TLS secure handshake, the communicating hosts derive secure keys and update their MKT with these secure keys.
 Thus, the beginning of the connection is not protected against packet modifications of packet injection attacks.
 The real protection only starts once the TLS handshake finishes.
-The TLS Finished message, and all subsequent TLS records, are protected with the secure traffic keys derived from the TLS handshake.
+The TCP packets carrying the TLS Finished message, and all subsequent TLS records, are protected with the secure traffic keys derived from the TLS handshake.

 Figure {{fig-overview-handshake}} illustrates the establishment of an opportunistic TCP-AO connection.
 The client sends a SYN packet using the default MKT defined in this document.
-The TCP-AO option in the SYN packet uses a KeyID of 0.
+The TCP-AO option in the SYN packet indicates the use of this default MKT.
 The server validates the TCP-AO option and replies with an integrity protected SYN+ACK.
 The client confirms the establishment of the TCP-AO connection with an ACK and sends a TLS ClientHello.
 This